tusharra0/EnerPredict/README.md

 - JavaScript

 ### Models and Dataset:
-The prediction models used in this project are based on **Random Forest Regressor**, a robust ensemble learning method that combines multiple decision trees to improve predictive accuracy and control overfitting.
-Two separate models were trained and optimized:
+The prediction models used in this project are based on **Random Forest Regressor**.
+This is a method that combines multiple decision trees to make better predictions.
+By using many trees, the Random Forest can handle more complex patterns in the data and avoid overfitting, which happens when a model works well on training data but poorly on new data.
+Two separate models were trained:
-- **Heating Load (Y1):** Predicts the energy required for heating a building.
+- **Heating Load (Y1):** Predicts how much energy is needed to heat a building.
-- **Cooling Load (Y2):** Predicts the energy required for cooling a building.
+- **Cooling Load (Y2):** Predicts how much energy is needed to cool a building.

-Additionally, **a Decision Tree Regressor and Random Forest Regressor were implemented from scratch** to explore the inner workings of these models.
-The scratch-built versions allow for a deeper understanding of how these algorithms split data, handle bootstrapping, and aggregate results in ensemble learning methods.
+Additionally, **a Decision Tree Regressor and Random Forest Regressor were built from scratch** to better understand how these models work.

+#### How the Decision Tree Regressor Was Built
+The Decision Tree Regressor splits data into smaller groups based on a feature (like Surface Area or Roof Area) and a threshold value.
+To decide where to split, the algorithm calculates the Mean Squared Error (MSE) for each possible threshold.
+It chooses the split that reduces MSE the most.
+The tree continues splitting until it reaches a maximum depth or there isn’t enough data to split further.

+#### How the Random Forest Regressor Was Built
+The Random Forest Regressor combines multiple Decision Trees.
+Each tree is trained on a random sample of the data (called bootstrapping), which helps the model generalize better.
+During training, each tree uses a random subset of the features to decide the best splits.
+This randomness ensures that the trees are different from each other.
+When making predictions, the Random Forest averages the predictions of all the trees to give the final result.
+This averaging helps reduce errors and improve accuracy.

 Both models were trained on the **Energy Efficiency Dataset (ENB2012)**, a publicly available dataset that includes data on eight building design parameters:
 - **X1:** Relative Compactness